 - Grow – (up to $250,000) for organizations with 5+ years of experience receiving FPCC language grants.
 These applicants have established language programs and practices and can steward complex plans with many moving parts to achieve community language revitalization goals.

 This program is made possible with funding from the Department of Canadian Heritage as a result of the Government of Canada’s Indigenous Languages Act.

 The Language Status Assessment (LSA) is a survey on the status of First Nations

 languages.
 The Language Status Assessment is not a grant application but it is

 required for communities who are applying for language funding from First

 Peoples’ Cultural Council.

 If you have any questions or would like assistance with your grant application please contact the program staff listed at the bottom of this page.
-FPCC staff are available to answer questions about grant eligibility, project proposal ideas, what activities are permitted during COVID-19 restrictions, which program or grant may be best for your project and more.
+FPCC staff are available to answer questions about grant eligibility, project proposal ideas, which program or grant may be best for your project and more.
 You may also contact an Outreach Coach for information on project planning, resources and information sessions.

 Page Image: Udzistalis John Speck, Hereditary Chief, Tlowitsis and